Blog

 MTHFR and ADHD, OCD, anxiety, and depression

-MTHFR and ADHD, OCD, Anxiety, and Depression
+The Link Between MTHFR and ADHD, OCD, Depression, and Anxiety

 When a child has a mental health condition or a special need, it is crucial for parents to understand all the potential factors that may contribute to their child’s health and well-being.
 That means a parent in their own educational journey may have heard about genetic mutations that affect mental health.
 MTHFR genetic mutations are relatively common, and some studies